General pharmacology

 Narcotics are generally synergistic with alpha adrenergic agents (xylazine, detomidine) and with phenothiazines (acepromazine) resulting in improved sedation and analgesia compared to the effects from individual agents.

-Narcotic side effects include drowsiness, recumbency, and Gi stasis (colic, constipation).
+Narcotic side effects include drowsiness, recumbency, and GI stasis (colic, constipation).
 Side effects also include muscle twitches (annoying for head surgery) and excitement if a sedative is not on board first.
 Almost all adult horses should be sedated prior to opioid administration.
 Animals also become less sensitive to the effects of narcotics over time due to downregulation of receptors.

 Narcotics can be reversed by naloxone.